laudmankimo/LocationEditor/README.md

 ---

-I dunno how to write this field 0.0", currently this software works fine, except user tap a saved address in the UITableView, what to do when user tapped the row is decide by you, it's none of my business.
+I dunno how to write this field 0.0", currently this software works fine, except user tap a saved address in the UITableView, what to do when user tapped the row is decide by you, it's **NONE** of my business.

 ###Short-term goals